-Up to \$500 in FSA dollars remaining in your FSA account at the end of the Plan Year will carry over to the next Plan Year.
-Any applicable carry over funds will be allocated to your FSA after the Run-Out period.
+A minimum of \$50, up to a maximum of \$500, in FSA dollars remaining in your FSA account at the end of the Plan Year will carry over to the next Plan Year.
+Any applicable carryover funds will be allocated to your FSA after the Run-Out period.

 Any monies over the \$500 permitted carry over amount that remain at the end of the Plan Year will be forfeited.
+Unused FSA amounts under \$50 will not carry over to the subsequent Plan Year and will be forfeited.
 Qualifying expenses that you incur late in the Plan Year for which you seek reimbursement after the end of such Plan Year will be paid first before any amount is forfeited.
 For the FSA, you must submit claims no later than 90 days after the end of the Plan Year.